You are here

 Where do I submit my immunization records?

-Incoming students must submit their immunization record, signed by a physician, to an online portal called CastleBranch that tracks immunization and vaccination information.
-Returning students must submit their COVID-19 vaccination documentation to CastleBranch.
-The deadline is August 6, 2021.
-Students who have not submitted their immunization records will not be allowed on campus: you will not be allowed to move into on-campus housing, swipe into on-campus buildings, or attend class.
+Incoming students must upload their immunization record, signed by a physician, to an online portal called CastleBranch.
+The online portal tracks immunization and vaccination information.
+Students will need to place a new order with their student ID number.
+The deadline for fall admits is Wednesday, August 3, 2022.
+Students who have not submitted their immunization records will not be allowed on campus (students will not be allowed to move into on-campus housing, swipe into on-campus buildings, or attend class).

 Need more information?
 Visit the Immunizations webpage.

 Have questions?
-Please contact the Counseling and Wellness Center at firstname.lastname@example.org.
+Please contact the immunizations team at email@example.com.

 What if I am experiencing a mental health emergency?